 How to go about improving web app performance?

 Since you already know that web app performance can make or break a business and what metrics you should take into consideration when determining whether the speed of your product is satisfactory or not, we are ready to move from theory to practice.
-In the following part of the article, we’ll present you with speed-related problems and real-life solutions that can be implemented on the client or server-side of the application.
+In the following part of the article, we’ll present you with speed-related problems and real-life solutions that can be implemented throughout the software modernization process on the client or server-side of the application.
 As these two sides continuously influence each other, let’s start with the tips and tricks that can work both on frontend and backend.

 We’ve already established that when trying to optimize web app performance, the first thing you must do is to identify problems and bottlenecks that are slowing your app down.
 And you can trust us when we say that doing so without proper tools is an almost impossible task.